There Is An Airport Visitor Fee

 It’s A Tourist Destination

 Remember that Punta Cana is largely a tourist destination, developed specifically for tourism.
-While there are beautiful jungles and other interesting natural locations nearby, most of them are far from the hotel areas.
-Punta Cana is similar to Cancun, where it’s just hotel after hotel, with very few secluded beaches.
-Depending on where you stay instead of peace quiet, you may find a lot of beach vendors selling everything from bracelets to braids.
+While there are beautiful jungles and other interesting natural locations nearby, such as the Cotubanama National Park, most of them are far from the hotel areas.
+Is Punta Cana similar to Cancun?
+Yes, in the sense that it’s just hotel after hotel, with very few secluded beaches.
+Depending on where you stay, instead of peace and quiet, you may find a lot of beach vendors selling everything from bracelets to braids.
 They are relatively respectful, however, and a simple “no, thank you” will move them along.

 Tipping Is A Must